 The methodology for the prediction of carbon dioxide emissions from fuel combustion, fuel transformation, and processes at integrated steelworks is based on a detailed carbon balance (this methodology is described in more detail within the section on CRF sector 1A2a).
-Carbon emissions from electric arc furnaces are calculated using an emission factor provided by Briggs (2005).
+Carbon emissions from electric arc furnaces are calculated using an emission factor provided by Corus (2005).
 For other pollutant emissions from blast furnaces, emissions are partly based on the methodology described in IPCC (1997), with some revisions made to the SO2 factors based on data available from industry.
 Details of all methodologies are provided in Annex 3, Section A3.4.2, which also provides details on emissions from electric arc furnaces.
 Energy related emissions from foundries are included in category 1A2a but any process emissions from foundries of direct GHGs are likely to be very small and are not estimated.

-The Tier 1 uncertainty analysis in Annex 7, shown in Table A7.2.1 and Table A7.2.2, provides estimates of uncertainty according to IPCC source category and fuel type.
+The Approach 1 (error propagation) uncertainty analysis in Annex 7 provides estimates of uncertainty according to IPCC source category and fuel type.

-Much of the activity data used to estimate emissions from this source category come from the Iron and Steel Statistics Bureau (ISSB) and the DTI publication DUKES.
+Much of the activity data used to estimate emissions from this source category come from the Iron and Steel Statistics Bureau (ISSB) and the DBERR publication DUKES.
 Time-series consistency of these activity data are very good due to the continuity in data provided in these two publications.